 In fact, the majority of the impact for both recycled and virgin paper is attributable to the combustion of fuels for pulp and paper production.
 However, assuming best in class technology is used, the impacts from virgin and recycled paper are broadly similar.

 But what if the reclaimed fibre comes from difficult to recycle, high-volume waste streams which would otherwise end up in landfill or incineration.
 This was the fate of 2.5 billion single use coffee cups every year until 2013, when James Cropper pioneered the world’s first technology to extract the good quality paper fibre used in coffee cups, and upcycle it into beautiful, premium paper.
-This is a rich, UK based fibre source, and the responsible thing is it to give it a second, third and fourth life; something our CupCyclingTM facility can do.
+This is a rich, UK based fibre source, and the responsible thing is it to give it a second, third and fourth life; something we do through our FibreBlend Upcycled Technology.

 The upside is not only environmental.
 This is a powerful story for brands to tell their consumers.
 The concept of circular design is ever present in the consumer mindset; but being able to say that your packaging was once a coffee cup takes it from the conceptual to the tangible.
 In turn, it garners brand loyalty.
 Paper is sustainable by design.
 With the product cycle for paper encompassing renewable resources and recycling after use, paper truly embraces the principles of the circular economy.
 However, it’s also worth noting that a paper cycle based on waste fibre alone is not a viable option, as the fibres degrade in the recycling process and become unusable in papermaking after multiple uses.
 Fresh fibre from responsible sources is a key element of a healthy eco system, and a balanced stream of fresh and waste fibre is always required to keep the paper cycle working.